 Here a few easy to follow tips for how to create a telephone script template.

 Create an outline for the call

 I think when a lot of salespeople think of a sales script, they think of a page with a number of sentences and paragraphs that the salesperson can read from.
-This format for a sales script if not the best for a couple of reasons.
+This format for a sales script is not the best for a couple of reasons.

 First, this type of cold call script will typically be a document that the salesperson is more likely to read from and that will not lead to the best impression and sales performance.
-Another reason this is not the optimum way to go is that you never know how a call is going to go and a linear sequence of sentences that does not provide much flexibility for the salesperson.
+Another reason this is not the optimum way to go is that you never know how a call is going to go and a linear sequence of sentences does not provide much flexibility for the salesperson.

 This is why we recommend that you use more of an outline for your telephone script template.
 This is referring to breaking down your document or template into sections of a call that the salesperson can work through.